sass/sass/proposal/color-4-new-spaces.md

 There are several rules of thumb for working with color spaces in Sass:

-- The `rgb`, `hsl`, and `hwb` spaces are considered 'legacy spaces', and will often get special handling for the sake of backwards compatibility.
+* The `rgb`, `hsl`, and `hwb` spaces are considered 'legacy spaces', and will often get special handling for the sake of backwards compatibility.
 Colors defined using hex notation or CSS color names are considered part of the `rgb` color space.
 Legacy colors are emitted in the most compatible format.

-- Otherwise, any color defined in a given space will remain in that space, and be emitted in that space.
+* Otherwise, any color defined in a given space will remain in that space, and be emitted in that space.

-- Authors can explicitly convert a color's space by using `color.to-space()`.
+* Authors can explicitly convert a color's space by using `color.to-space()`.
   This can be useful to enforce non-legacy behavior, by converting into a non-legacy space, or to ensure the color output is compatible with older browsers by converting colors into a legacy space before emitting.

-- The `srgb` color space is equivalent to `rgb`, except that one is a legacy space, and the other is not.
+* The `srgb` color space is equivalent to `rgb`, except that one is a legacy space, and the other is not.
+They also use different coordinate systems, with `rgb()` accepting a range from 0-255, and `srgb` using a range of 0-1.

-- Color functions that allow specifying a color space for manipulation will always use the source color space by default.
+* Color functions that allow specifying a color space for manipulation will always use the source color space by default.
 When an explicit space is provided for manipulation, the resulting color will still be returned in the same space as the origin color.
 For `color.mix()`, the first color parameter is considered the origin color.

-- All legacy and RGB spaces represent bounded gamuts of color.
-When converting ( colors into a bounded gamut space, out-of-gamut channel values are maintained whenever possible.
-The only exception is that `hsl` and `hwb` color spaces are not able to express out-of-gamut color, so converting colors into those spaces will require gamut-mapping.
+* All legacy and RGB-style spaces represent bounded gamuts of color.
+When converting colors into a bounded gamut space, out-of-gamut channel values are maintained whenever possible.
+The only exception is that `hsl` and `hwb` color spaces are not able to express out-of-gamut color, so converting colors into those spaces will gamut-map the colors as well.
+Authors should be careful converting colors into these spaces, since gamut mapping is a lossy process.

-- Mapping colors into a gamut is a lossy process.
+* Mapping colors into a gamut is a lossy process.
 Whenever possible, it should be left to the browser, which can map colors based on a given user's display capabilities.
 However, authors can perform explicit gamut mapping with the `color.to-gamut()` function.

-- Legacy browsers require colors in the `srgb` gamut.
+* Legacy browsers require colors in the `srgb` gamut.
 However, most modern displays support the wider `display-p3` gamut.

-The `oklab()` (cubic) and `oklch()` (cylindrical) functions provide access to an unbounded gamut of colors in perceptually uniform space.
+The `oklab()` (cubic) and `oklch()` (cylindrical) functions provide access to an unbounded gamut of colors in a perceptually uniform space.
 Authors can use these functions to define reliably uniform colors.
 For example, the following colors are perceptually similar in luminosity and saturation: